ProtoSchool/protoschool.github.io/scripts/README.md

 ##### `--debug` (default: false)

 Prints extra information when fetching and processing the data.
+No sensitive information is ever printed out.

 ##### `--dry-run` (default: true)